Stuycs-K/project03-final-10-chena-link/DEVLOG.md

 ### 2024-01-09 - Client functions to send card count to server
 Added functions to send card count to server.
 Done in class

+### 2024-01-10 - Client server interaction functions
+Added functions for client to send card count to server.